elena-salam/rsschool-cv-old/cv.md

 **phone: +38 (095) 535-44-91**

-### Subject: web-developer
+## Subject: web-developer

 My goal is to get good knowledge and experience in web-development for **getting a good offer to work in a stable IT-company**.
-I'd like to work in the local market as well as to a foreign company.
+I'd like to work in the local company as well as in a foreign company.
 And now I work hard to get new knowledge and experience to implement them into new projects.
 I have a 10-years experience as a sales manager in a software distribution company.
 My main responsibilities was: